| Nail Çakırhan and

 foundations, walls, roof, an chimneys of a timber house can be completed in the

 same amount of time needed for laying the foundation of a concrete building.
+The demand for traditional timber houses has

 also revived many crafts, especially woodworking, with many young apprentices